kimchi-project/kimchi/docs/API.md

         * index: The device index
         * size: The device size in GB
         * volume: A volume name that contains the initial disk contents
         * format: Format of the image.
-Valid formats: bochs, cloop, cow, dmg, qcow, qcow2, qed, raw, vmdk, vpc.
+Valid formats: qcow, qcow2, qed, raw, vmdk, vpc.
         * pool: Information about the pool where disk or volume will be created
             * name: URI of the storagepool
             * type: Type of the storagepool (dir, nfs, scsci, iscsi, etc)